Embezzlement and Employee Theft

 Embezzlement is apparently common in the recycling industry.
 Rick Leblanc, Recycling Expert, writes of a case in which an employee was embezzling by overpaying a scrap metal collector for metal scrap (and, apparently, sharing in the ill-gotten gains).

 Employees in retail businesses have a habit of walking off with merchandise.
-This is employee theft, and it's called "shrinkage" in the industry.
+It is employee theft, and it's called "shrinkage" in the industry.
 Another common retail employee theft is gift cards.
-Easy to put in your pocket and walk off with.
+They are easy to put in your pocket and walk away with them.

 How Does a Business Protect Itself From Embezzlement?